-Captain Laszlo Ocskay - a forgotten hero
+Captain László Ocskay - a forgotten hero

 The school in Abonyi Utca in Budapest, where my father was in hiding from October 1944, and where he later attended as a pupil.

 Today I visited the school where my father was in hiding from October 1944 until the summer after the liberation.
-I’ve mentioned this before in a previous blog post – my grandfather was a forced labourer in the battalion of Captain Osckay of the Hungarian Army.
-Unbeknownst to the 2000+ Jews he hid in this school, Osckay was protecting them from being deported to the camps and/or murdered like many of the other Jews in Hungary.
+I’ve mentioned this before in a previous blog post – my grandfather was a forced labourer in the battalion of Captain Ocskay of the Hungarian Army.
+Unbeknownst to the 2000+ Jews he hid in this school, Ocskay was protecting them from being deported to the camps and/or murdered like many of the other Jews in Hungary.

 Two cobblestones on a pavement in Budapest marking the place from where two Jewish people were deported to a concentration camp.